YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

 ### 3.3 Communication Switching

 ##### 3.3.1 Circuits Switching:
-* Advantages:
-    - Establish a dedicated communication channel through a network before they communicate;
+Establish a dedicated communication channel through a network before they communicate;

+* Advantages: <br>
-    - This communication channel is durable and uses the full bandwidth (appearing as a direct connection between two nodes).
+The communication appears as a direct connection between two nodes:
+    - It is durable;
+    - uses the full bandwidth

 * Disadvantages:
-    - There may not be sufficient circuits for a number of users;
+    - The circuits may be insufficient for all users;
-    - The expend of the connection may be time-based and expensive.
+    - The charge will be time-based (expensive).

 ##### 3.3.2 Package Switching:
-* Advantages:
-    - Communicate through individual packets with extra header information for routing and packet reassembling;
+Communicate through individual packets with extra header information for routing and packet reassembling;

+* Advantages: <br>
-    - It is more efficient to use network resources.
+    It is more efficient to use network resources.

 * Disadvantages
-    - Traffic congestion may cause the packet loss;
+    - Network congestion may cause the packet loss (causing a low quality to communicate);
     - The dropped packet will only be resent when it is overtime.